Subclass 808 Confirmatory Residence Class AK: Secret visa not many know

 If you are in Australia when the Department of Immigration refused your application for the Subclass 808 Confirmatory Residence visa, you can apply to the AAT for merits review.
 However, if you are outside of Australia, 1 of your relative who is an Australian citizen or permanent resident may apply to the AAT on your behalf.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or to decide if this is the best visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or to decide if this is the best visa (click here to find out how an immigration lawyer or registered migration agent can help you) or click here to learn more.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa